Gwinnett County Child Support Attorney

 • Forced sale of assets

 There are also obvious consequences to the children and custodial parent when child support is not paid.
+Attorney fees can and often are awarded to either party within the sound discretion of the court.

 From our office in Lawrenceville, our lawyers represent clients in communities throughout Gwinnett County, Georgia.